Who participates in Early Childhood Family Education?

 What is Early Childhood Screening?

 In Minnesota, all children are required to complete an Early Childhood Screening before they enter kindergarten.
 Children should be registered for their free screening between their third and fourth birthdays.
 Early screening will help identify any conditions that might hamper a child's learning and will assist parents in taking steps to help the child.
+Call 218-284-3800 to schedule a screening appointment.

 How do I enroll my child in the district?